dhruvbird/http-sync/README.md

 If you require the use of a private CA or client certificate authentication, the following options are available:

-* caCert - Path to the CA file
+* pfx - Path to certificate, private key and CA certificates to use
-* clientCert - Path to the client certificate used for authentication
+* ca - Path to an authority certificate
-* clientCertFormat - Format of the client certificate (defaults to PEM)
+* cert - Path to the public x509 client certificate to use
-* clientKey - Path to the private key used for authentication
+* key - Path to the private key used for SSL
-* clientKeyPhrase - The passphrase to a private key, if required
+* passphrase - A string of passphrase for the private key or pfx, if required

 ```javascript
 // example with a private CA and client cert authentication